 Credit cards will be shut down, including any cards that have a zero balance.
 It’s worth noting that recent national legal action concerning student loan debt has now opened up the possibility that this particular debt could be discharged through bankruptcy.

 Filing for bankruptcy will initially lower your credit score, and the action will remain on your credit report for 10 years in the case of Chapter 7 or an uncompleted case and 7 years for Chapter 13.

 Bankruptcy Filing Fees

 There are fees associated with the filing and any legal fees that your bankruptcy attorney may charge.
-The filing fee can be paid at once with the filing of the case or in installments if it is difficult to pay the filing fee upfront.
+The filing fee can be paid at once with the filing of the case or in installments if it is difficult to pay the filing fee up front.
 The court will dismiss your case if the filing fee installment payments are not made on time and in full.
-The attorney fees for the filing of Chapter 7 are generally due prior to the filing of the case, while the attorney fees for Chapter 13 can be paid as part of the monthly plan payment.
+The attorney fees for the filing of Chapter 7 are generally due before filing the case, while the attorney fees for Chapter 13 can be paid as part of the monthly plan payment.

-The court requires you to take a credit counseling course prior to the filing of the case to help you determine if bankruptcy is the correct choice for your situation.
-After the case has been filed, you are required to take a financial management course to help you manage through the bankruptcy and as you rebuild after.
+The court requires you to take a credit counseling course before filing the case to help you determine if bankruptcy is the correct choice for your situation.
+After the case has been filed, you are required to take a financial management course to help you manage through the bankruptcy and rebuild after.

 If you’re ready to file for a Chapter 7 or 13 bankruptcy, you should definitely enlist the advice and consultation of a knowledgeable bankruptcy attorney.
 The team at Natural State Law, PLLC understands the overwhelming nature of the process and are the professional source Little Rock clients trust.
 Call us today at 501-916-2878 to schedule a free consultation.